SteelCompendium/compendium/docs/Rules/Chapters/Ancestries.md

 "I'm telling you, we are being *followed*."

 "No one knows we're here.
 No one even knows this place *exists*!
 We got all day.
-We stash everything here, and take a sample to …" The head thief pulled a vial out of a crate stuffed with straw and looked at it.
+We stash everything here, and take a sample to..."
+The head thief pulled a vial out of a crate stuffed with straw and looked at it.

-"It's just …" The junior cutpurse spoke nervously.
+"It's just..."
+The junior cutpurse spoke nervously.
 "There was this lady knight in Blackbottom sniffing around.
 She seemed serious.
-I got this weird … chill when I looked at her."
+I got this weird... chill when I looked at her."

 "Hey," the head thief said, his brow furrowed as he looked at the label on the vial.
 "Where'd you say you bought this stuff ?
-You said a ship—a ship from where?"
+You said a ship-a ship from where?"

-"I dunno, uh … uh, Capital I think."
+"I dunno, uh... uh, Capital I think."

 The head thief looked at the panicking cutpurse.
 "This lady knight she have a red and blue device on her shield?"